 5.1 FOR HEALTH PROFESSIONALS:

 ONCOVAL Network aims to establish close collaboration among its participants in order to ensure that each patient, his catchment area, suffering from cancer, And continues in a multidisciplinary context guaranteeing an optimal quality of treatment according to known scientific data.
 To the hospitals (public or private) the network associates liberal doctors, all other health professionals and health and social organizations.

-Its involvement (in regional health policy such as the yoga burn for women oncology research) must take the form of actions covering the field ranging from prevention and screening to palliative care, always with a concern for quality and proximity, while distinguishing in the management of these pathologies:
+Its involvement (in regional health policy research) must take the form of actions covering the field ranging from prevention and screening to palliative care, always with a concern for quality and proximity, while distinguishing in the management of these pathologies:

 - The phase of prevention and screening that is part of public health objectives,

 - The phase of definition of the diagnostic and therapeutic strategies that falls under the Interdisciplinary Committees of Cancerology,

 - The phase of implementation of therapeutics and follow-up, which involves, as appropriate, structures, practitioners from different specialties, general practitioners, health professionals and health and social organizations.